eegli/tinyparse/docs/reference/subcommands.md

 By default, Tinyparse simply collects all positional arguments in an array on the `_` property.
 You can put additional constraints on positional arguments, which essentially turns them into **subcommands**.

-There are **three types of patterns** you can specify for subcommands, i.e., their arguments.
+There are **three types of patterns** you can specify for a subcommand, i.e., its arguments.

 - `[arg1, arg2, ...argn]`: A fixed number of arguments (array of strings)
 - `[]`: No arguments (empty array)